alexkernphysiker/FitGen/README.md

 'And' and 'Or' provide logical operations over set of filters that are accepted via << operator.

 	Genetic/equation.h
+'EquationSystem' is a class representing a system of equations that have a function defined on ParamSet in the left part and a number in the right part.
-'Equation' is a template class providing solving of equations.
+'EquationSolver' is a class inheritting 'AbstractGenetic' that finds the most optimal ParamSet for such system of equations.
-The template parameter is class from genetic.h that means used type of mutation(s) The constructor requires either one or two functions (std::function<double(const ParamSet&)>)

-In case of one given function it solves equation F(P)=0

-In case of two given functions it solves equation F1(P)=F2(P)

-'SearchMin' is also template class with the same meaning of template parameter.
-It's construtor requires one std::function<double(const ParamSet&)> and the class searches the minimum of this function.

-'SearchMax' has the same interface but searches maximum of the function.

 	Genetic/equation2.h
 'InexactEquationSystem' is a class representing a system of equations that have a function defined on ParamSet in the left part and a magnitude with uncertainty in the right part.
-'InexactEquationSolver' is a class inheritting 'AbstractGenetic' that finds the most optimal ParamSet for sych system of equations.
+'InexactEquationSolver' is a class inheritting 'AbstractGenetic' that finds the most optimal ParamSet for such system of equations.

 	Genetic/fit.h
 classes needed for fitting points by parametric function